About ADHD Coaching Room

 Training & Qualifications That Support My Work

-- Ongoing CPD in ADHD, trauma, women’s wellbeing, and emotional regulation
+Ongoing CPD in ADHD, trauma, emotional regulation, wellbeing, and working with adults

 Client Testimonials